thespags/InstanceCurrencyTracker/README.md

 Or visit my dev discord: https://discord.gg/yY6Q6EgNRu

 ## Viewing Frame
-By default the addon window is anchored to the Looking For Group Frame (`i` by default).
+You can view either via the mini icon or via the Looking For Group Frame (`i` by default) if available in the version of the game.
 This can be disabled in the options menu, and replaced with a minimap icon.
 Otherwise `/ict` will bring up the window.

-## Multiple Accounts (Beta)
+## Multiple Accounts
 You can link your account to share character data.
 Accounts must be BNet friends with each other.
 Click the cogwheel in the lower, then on both accounts select the other to link.
 This will enable cross character communication while both accounts are on the same realm and faction to share data.
 Blizzard doesn't allow addon's to communicate across realms or faction.

-This is a beta feature and needs more testing, so please help me by reaching out on my discord.

 ## Information Collected
 + Character